Lujun995/lujun995.github.io/_posts/2021-09-03-Square-Root-Convergents.md

 $$5 = 2 \times 2 + 1 = 2+3$$

 Therefore, the greatest common divisor between 17 and 12 is 1.
-We can also identify the numerators and denominators of the first and the second fractions in this process of Euclidean algorithm.
+We can also identify the numerators and denominators of the first and the second fractions in this process of the Euclidean algorithm.
 It follows that all the numerators and denominators in fractions in the sequence have a greatest common divisor of 1 by mathematical induction.
 Namely, all the pairs of numerators and denominators in this sequence are coprime so we do not need to consider the reduction of the fractions.
 Therefore, we can use data types of double instead of a very long integer as it provides sufficient precision.

 **Source code in Python**: